googlesamples/unity-jar-resolver/exploded/Assets/ExternalDependencyManager/Editor/README.md

 * `Assets > External Dependency Manager > Package Manager Resolver >
-  Add Registries` will prompt the user with a window which allows them to add registries discovered in the project to the Unity Package Manager.
+  Add Registries` will prompt the user with a window which allows them to add registries discovered in the project to the Package Manager.
 * `Assets > External Dependency Manager > Package Manager Resolver >
-  Remove Registries` will prompt the user with a window which allows them to remove registries discovered in the project from the Unity Package Manager.
+  Remove Registries` will prompt the user with a window which allows them to remove registries discovered in the project from the Package Manager.
 * `Assets > External Dependency Manager > Package Manager Resolver >
   Modify Registries` will prompt the user with a window which allows them to add or remove registries discovered in the project.